lucas860529/demotest/README.md

-This is a scitpt for TAs to automatically test the demo files in python class.
+This is a scitpt for TAs to automatically test the demo files and check if plagiarism.

 # demotest